 How to tell stories journalists actually want to cover

-By Taia Pandolif, Workhorse's Content & Media Strategist
+By Taia Pandolfi, Workhorse's Content & Media Strategist

 Press relations (PR) is a critical part of an integrated marketing strategy, helping you reach new audiences, elevate your brand, and improve sales.
 When done well, PR efforts turn into visually compelling, narrative-driven stories that highlight your work and bring you closer to your audience.
 The end reader probably won’t even know the time you spent pitching, following up, preparing, and sharing, and that’s how it should be.